-With many states in the process of reopening, ministry leaders must make critical decisions about future worship and in-person gatherings at our physical locations.
+Ministry leaders continue to make critical decisions about future worship and in-person gatherings at our physical locations.
 These decisions require much prayerful and practical discernment in a constantly evolving environment.
 Even with the uncertainty and variability of reopening plans, scientifically and medically sound information is available.
 As you deliberate together, be sure to assess your individual risk, the prevalence of the virus in your area and the availability of testing.